Frequently asked questions (FAQ)

 Where can my group/programme operate during the redevelopment?

-If you need help, Auckland Council staff will be happy to assist current user groups to find suitable spaces to relocate.
-This could include other council-owned community venues or community-operated venues in the area.
+If you need help, Auckland Council staff will be happy to assist current user groups to find suitable temporary spaces to relocate to.
+These could include other council-owned or community-operated venues in the area.
 If a suitable venue is found, each group will be responsible for completing its relocation directly with the new venue provider.

-What if the space I move to is more expensive than my current space?
+What if the temporary space I move to is more expensive than my current space?

 Who can help me find a suitable space to continue to run my group/programme?

-For relocation enquiries, contact Susan Ropati, Places Manager, Auckland Council.
+For relocation enquiries, contact Pauline Laithwaite, Centre Manager, Auckland Council.

 For funding enquiries, contact Lucia Davis, Strategic Broker, Auckland Council.